Knowledge base

 Let’s go through it line by line:

-This defines our Transform function: By convention, it should be called “transform”, and accept a single argument, a collection of records to be transformed. (if we wanted to import other code or resources, we would do so above this line.)
+This defines our Transform function: By convention, it should be called “transform”, and accept a single argument, a record to be transformed. (if we wanted to import other code or resources, we would do so above this line.)

-Finally this returns the dataset_id, record_id, and record from our Transform function, allowing it to “pass through”, along with any changes you’ve made to the record, to another Transformation Step, or into an output Dataset.
+This returns the record from our Transform function, allowing it to “pass through”, along with any changes you’ve made to the record.
+(The record might move on to another Transformation Step, or into an output Dataset.)

 Working with Records